cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 3: A Day at School
-Theme: School life and studiesPurpose: Practice vocabulary related to education
+Theme: School life and studies
+Purpose: Practice vocabulary related to education

 Do you go to school?
 Yes, I study at a language school.